-Over the years, these survivors find a way to rebuild and adjust to their new lives.
-However, many of them never get to talk about their experiences.
-Thus, the idea of "moving on” can be considered to be a farce as a lot of these survivors go through life burdened with thoughts of the things they witnessed and all they lost.
+In the last two years I have worked with more than forty survivors of terrorism and violent conflict in different parts of Nigeria.
+It is interesting to note that while these survivors find a way to rebuild and adjust to their new lives, many of them never get to talk about their experiences.
+Thus, the idea of "moving on” can be considered to be a charade of sorts as they are stuck in the past while trying to start over.